Media-Smart/vedaseg/README.md

 Here are some known issues:
 - Currently PSPNet model is not supported because of the unsupported operation `AdaptiveAvgPool2d`.
-- Default onnx opset version is 9 and PyTorch Upsample operation is only supported with specified size, nearest mode and align_corners being None.
+- Default ONNX opset version is 9 and PyTorch Upsample operation is only supported with specified size, nearest mode and align_corners being None.
 If bilinear mode and align_corners are wanted, please add `--opset_version 11` when using `torch2onnx.py`.